nanashinogonbee/PomodoroTimer/README.md

 ## For Linux users:

-You can install it on your system using the command `sh install.sh` and launch via `sleeptimer`.
+You can install it on your system using the command `sh install.sh` and launch via `pomodoro`.
 To uninstall, use the `sh uninstall.sh` command.